MdSaifAli063/Weather-App/README.md

 ---

-Security Note
+## 🔐 Security Note
 This is a client-side demo.
-API keys in the browser are public.
-For production, consider a small proxy backend to keep your key secret and add rate limiting.
+API keys are public.
+For production:
+- Use a proxy backend to hide your key
+- Add rate limiting and abuse protection

+---

 Roadmap Ideas